 Premium laver (Porphyra umbilicalis) whole leaf in bulk.
-Laver has a delicious sweet and nutty flavor and is excellent either raw or cooked.
+Product sold in bulk packaging is not for resale.* Laver has a delicious sweet and nutty flavor and is excellent either raw or cooked.
 Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and contaminants.
 Also available in retail bags.

 - Certified Organic

 - Dried at mild temperatures to preserve enzymes, nutrients, and the environment

 - Laver contains about 40% protein...more than any other sea vegetable!